FairwindsOps/insights-docs/docs/configure/cli/automation-rules.md

 severity: 0.9
 ```

-Once the files have been created, use the following command to validate the Rules to Insights
+Once the files have been created, use the following command to validate the rule against Insights

 ```bash
 insights-cli validate rule -t  <insights context> -R <report type> {-r <rule file> -a <action item file>} [-i <expected output file>]